xhu88/House-Prices-Project/README.md

 | YrSold           | Feature        | Interval          | Year Sold.
 | SaleType         | Feature        | Nominal           | Type of sale.
 | SaleCondition    | Feature        | Nominal           | Condition of sale.

+### Test Data
+* **Source of Test Data**: Kaggle.com, House Prices Prediction using TFDF, https://www.kaggle.com/code/gusthema/house-prices-prediction-using-tfdf/input
+* **Number of rows in test data**:
+* State any differences in columns between training and test data: Training data has labels, test data has no labels

+### Model Details
+*Columns used as inputs in the final model: 'OverallQual', 'GrLivArea', 'TotalBsmtSF', 'FullBath', 'YearBuilt', 'YearRemodAdd', 'GarageArea', '1stFlrSF', '2ndFlrSF', 'MasVnrArea', 'WoodDeckSF'
+*Column(s) used as target(s) in the final model: 'SalePrice' *Type of model: Decision Tree
+*Software used to implement the model: TensorFlow, XGBoost, LightGBM, Plotly, Pandas, NumPy, Scikit-learn *Version of the modeling software:
+Hyperparameters or other settings of your model: